 Urban Sketch Course

-Watercolour pan set – Ian Fennelly uses Winsor and Newton, with a combination of full and half pans.
-These are the colours Ian typically has in his palette – although he may swap them around depending on the subject and mood.
+The colours listed below are the ones Ian typically has in his palette, although he may swap them around depending on the subject and mood.

 Cad Red Deep

 * The colours Ian uses the most

 It’s also useful to have a tube of Titanium White watercolour in your kit.
 This is a great way to cover up any colour mistakes and add final detail.
 A 5ml tube is a good size for starting with.

 It’s important to remember that colour is a very personal and emotional thing, and we all see the world that surrounds us with different colours.
 For each location and workshop Ian may use a different combination of colour, and the starting point may be a particular local colour.
 If you want to follow Ian’s colour journey fairly closely, then make sure you have the ones starred * above as they usually come out to play in Ian Fennelly’s Urban Sketching Kit during our courses.

 Paintbrushes vary in many shapes and sizes, but to start with, we would recommend having the below watercolour brushes in your urban sketching kit:

 2 x Rigger Brushes – Small and Medium